Suicideboys: 2018–2020: I Want to Die in New Orleans, alleged separation, Live Fast, Die Whenever, and Grey Day

+2021–present: Long Term Effects of Suffering, Sing Me a Lullaby, My Sweet Temptation, and following success

 In August 2021, after a hiatus of over a year, the duo released their second studio album Long Term Effects of Suffering.
 The album was received well by their fans while being divisive in general media.
 Shortly after the release of the album, the duo began the Grey Day Tour 2021 along with other members of G*59, and with other artists, like Slowthai, Turnstile, and Yung Gravy.

 In November 2021, the duo was awarded their first RIAA platinum single, as their hit song "...And to Those I Love, Thanks for Sticking Around" reached one million sales.

-In July 2022, the third studio album and 47th project from the duo, "Sing Me a Lullaby, My Sweet Temptation", its tracklist and covers were all announced on June 2, 2022, via an Instagram post made by both of the Boy$.
+In July 2022, the third studio album and 47th project from the duo, Sing Me a Lullaby, My Sweet Temptation, its tracklist and covers were all announced on June 2, 2022, via an Instagram post.

 On November 27, 2022, the duo alongside fellow G59 member, Germ, announced DirtiestNastiest$uicide, a third and final addition to their DN$ trilogy.
 They also announced the release date for the EP to be on December 16, 2022.
 On December 1, 2022, they released a single for the upcoming EP called "My Swisher Sweet, But My Sig Sauer".
 On December 16, 2022, the duo officially released DirtiestNastiest$uicide to streaming services, and lyric videos to their YouTube.

-On December 13 2022, the duo announced a European Tour to go from March 6, 2023, to March 26, 2023.
-The tour will be featuring other artists, like Ski Mask the Slump God, and other G59 artists, like Germ, Shakewell, and Chetta.
+On December 13, 2022, the duo announced a European Tour to go from March 6, 2023, to March 26, 2023.
+The tour featured other artists, like Ski Mask the Slump God, and other G59 artists, like Germ, Shakewell, and Chetta.